A lot of research has gone into nutrition and Alzheimer’s disease (AD).

 4. Filling up with desert: Most people with AD tend to have sweet tooth.
 They might prefer to eat dessert treats instead of nutritious foods.
 It may be because taste buds weaken as a person grows older; thus, the reason many may want to fill up on sweet treats.

-5. Chewing and swallowing difficulties: Mouth sores or other dental conditions may prevent the sick person from eating because they cannot chew or swallow the food without any difficulties.
+5. Chewing and swallowing difficulties: Mouth sores or other dental conditions may prevent the suffering person from eating because they cannot chew or swallow the food without any difficulties.

-6. Too much on the plate that makes a person feel overwhelmed on what to eat first.
+6. Too much on the plate makes a person feel overwhelmed on what to eat first.

 For instance, if a person has a lack of appetite because of the medicine they are taking, consulting a doctor is the way the go.